cicerakes/Game-Time-Master/README.md

 ## Feature Roadmap
 - Filter specific games and save this setting per browser.
+- Add option to display dates as well.
 - Add an option to refresh and display every second.
 - Dark/night mode.